JelleLagerweij/Quantum_to_Transport/README.md

 ### AIMD/MLMD
 The code Prot_Hop_mpi.py is a python code

 ### Classical MD
-## Modeling Transport Properties of Aqueous Potassium Hydroxide by Machine Learning Molecular Force Fields from Quentum Mechanics